devopshq/artifactory-cleanup/README.md

   mask: "*.banned"
 ```

-- `PropertyEq`- Delete repository artifacts only with a specific property value (property_name is the name of the
+- `PropertyEq`- Delete repository artifacts only with a specific property value (property_key is the name of the
   parameter, property_value is the value)

 ```yaml